Marion County Aggregate (Mining) Sites

 Does Marion County have much aggregate?

-Alluvial or glacial outwash fans in the Santiam River drainage between Mehama and Turner have provided a few hundred square miles in area of sand and gravel.
-The gravel resource forms a fairly narrow channel through Salem and Turner; but toward Stayton, where the channel of distribution widens, there is 50 feet or more of gravel.
+Alluvial or glacial outwash in the Santiam River drainage between Mehama and Turner have provided a few hundred square miles of sand and gravel.
+The gravel resource forms a fairly narrow channel through Salem and Turner.
+However, toward Stayton, where the channel of distribution widens, there is 50 feet or more of gravel.

 What are the land use regulations for approving mineral and aggregate sites?

-Oregon Revised Statute 215.298 requires that, before land use approval to extract aggregate is granted, the site must be included on an inventory list adopted as part of a county's comprehensive plan.
+Oregon Revised Statute 215.298 requires that sites must be included on an inventory list adopted as part of a county's comprehensive plan.
 This is done through a comprehensive plan amendment application.
-Comprehensive Plan amendments to be included on the inventory list must be in compliance with Statewide Planning Goal 5 (Natural Resources, Scenic and Historic Areas and Open Spaces) that includes criteria on quality, quantity, and location of the resource.
+To be included on the inventory list, a site must be in compliance with Statewide Planning Goal 5 (Natural Resources, Scenic and Historic Areas and Open Spaces).
+This Goal includes criteria on quality, quantity, and location of the resource.
 Comprehensive Plan amendments must also meet county criteria outlined in the Marion County Code.

 In Marion County, most of the rural resource zones list mining and processing of aggregate as a conditional use.
 However, under current Oregon Administrative Rules if it is determined that there are no significant conflicts, a conditional use permit may not be required.
 This determination is done through the Post Acknowledgement Plan Amendment (PAPA).